mwolson/resume/markdown/resume.md

 **Anchor OS: Staff Architect** (2025)

-Significantly improved the performance and responsiveness of the Anchor SDK to move the needle on customer feedback and improve ability to finalize new contracts.
+Significantly improved the performance and responsiveness of the Anchor SDK based on customer feedback to improve retention and ability to finalize new contracts.
 Mentored cross-functional backend API engineers to achieve better API performance.
-Introduced best practices to speed up the software development lifecycle.
+Introduced innovative best practices to speed up the software development lifecycle.
 Leveraged AI code review tools to locate issues before merging.

-Performance:
+Performance
 :    **Shadow root**: Migrated the SDK UI for customer websites from an iframe to a shadow root for better CSS isolation, page load performance, and responsiveness.
 :    **CDN**: Overhauled Fastly setup for improved cacheability of various endpoints.
 :    **Profiling**: Profiled page load behavior to locate inefficient dependency loading patterns and load them in parallel; curtailed worst-case behavior when ad-blockers were present.
 :    **Code Optimization**: Prevented API calls in prior page routes from impacting load time of the current route.

-Best Practices:
+Innovation
 :    **Proxy server**: Used AI coding tools to build proxy server that allowed hostfiling company domains to test local versions of the SDK against real customer websites, including local CA cert installation for correct HTTPS termination.
-:    **CI**: Migrated SDK repo to GitHub and sped up CI pipeline by 5x.
-:    Introduced **BlackSmith** for much faster GitHub runners.
+:    **CI/CD**: Migrated SDK repo to GitHub and sped up CI pipeline by 5x.
+Introduced **BlackSmith** for much faster GitHub runners.
-:    Introduced and trained **CodeRabbit** for better code review cycle.
+:    **Code review**: Introduced and trained **CodeRabbit** for better code review cycle, which prevented multiple production problems each week and identified issues that were causing sporadic integration test failures.

 **TigerConnect: Sr. Engineering Manager, Staff Engineer** (2017-2024)